vigneshsweekaran/flipdazed.github.io/_posts/2017-01-01-quant-interview-questions.md

 comments:          true
 ---

-I have interviewed for Quantitative Analyst positions (with varying success!) at most investment banks at some point in time in London.
+I have interviewed for Quantitative Analyst positions (with varying success!) at a number of places at some point in time in London.

-# Preparation
-The biggest take home is that preparation is key.
-Interviewing for positions without preparing is tantamount to putting a gun to your head and I learned this the hard way during my Masters degree.
-If you simply don't have the time to prepare for the interviews, cancel and wait until you can.
+Without ado, the first section dives straight into questions.
+The second is some discussion on how to prepare.

 # Questions
 Multiple questions given in one block correspond to the same interview session.
-Most interviews are equally detailed.
-Ones that appear short are probably because I hadn't slept in days prior to the interview and can't remember.
-I also tend to forget most of the statistics questions are they are so similar and there were a **lot** more than represented here.
+Most interviews are equally detailed and extremely challenging.
+Ones that appear short or easy are because I forgot the rest.
+I particularly tend to forget most of the statistics questions are they are so similar and there were a **lot** more than represented here.

 > What are the assumptions of the Black Scholes model?
 >